Business Statistics: Importance, Applications, and Types

 4. Manufacturing and Supply Chain

-- Quality Control: Statistical Process Control (SPC) helps manufacturers monitor production quality by analyzing defect rates and variability.
+• Quality control: Statistical Process Control (SPC) monitors defect rates and production variability.

 5. Marketing and Advertising